Dog Trainer in Grantfork, IL

 How do I teach my dog to come when called every time?

-What should I do if my dog keeps digging holes in our yard?
+What should I do if my dog keeps digging holes in the yard?

 How long does it take to house train a puppy?